24 (2016 film): Plot

 In 1990, Sethuraman is a scientist and renowned watchmaker who lives with his wife Priya and newborn son Manikandan.
-On 13 January, Sethuraman successfully completes his invention of a time travelling watch——Project 24.
+On 13 January, he completes his invention of a time-travelling watch: Project 24.
 His happiness is short-lived, however, as his gangster twin brother Athreya attacks the family and kills Priya to get the watch.
-He only finds the key to the box that the watch was hidden in.
+He only finds the key to the box where the watch was hidden.
 Unable to use the watch and fearful for his son's life, an injured Sethuraman manages to escape with his son and gets on a train, with Athreya in close pursuit.
-Sethuraman pleads with a woman he meets on the train named Sathyabhama to take care of his son and goes to face Athreya.
+Sethuraman pleads with Sathyabhama, a woman he meets on the train, to take care of his son, and goes to face Athreya.
 He manages to trick Athreya into thinking he is carrying a bomb, prompting Athreya to quickly kill Sethuraman before jumping off the train to his apparent death.
-It is shown that Sethuraman placed the locked box containing his watch along with Mani, who grew up unaware of the contents of the box, as well as his true parents.
+It is shown that Sethuraman placed the locked box containing his watch, along with Mani, who grew up unaware of its contents, and his true parents.

-26 years later, in 2016, Manikandan (called Mani) is now a talented watch mechanic who believes Sathyabhama to be his mother.
+26 years later, in 2016, Manikandan is now a talented watch mechanic who believes Sathyabhama to be his mother.
 Mani meets a girl Sathya, who had come for her watch repair, and falls in love with her.
-Meanwhile, Athreya, who survived his fall and was in a coma, wakes up after 26 years (due to a fire in the hospital, in which the key of the box is dropped) and is shocked to find out that he is now paralysed from the waist down and older.
+Meanwhile, Athreya, who survived his fall and was in a coma, wakes up after 26 years (due to a fire in the hospital, in which the key to the box is dropped) and is shocked to find out that he is now paralysed from the waist down and older.
 He is cared for by his trusted confidante, Mithran.

-In a chain of events, the key of the box ends up in the hands of Mani, who opens the box and discovers the watch inside.
-He figures out its capabilities including its ability to freeze time for 30 seconds, but questions the origin of the watch, and how it ended up in his possession.
+In a chain of events, the key to the box ends up in Mani's hands.
+He opens the box and discovers the watch inside.
+He figures out its capabilities, including its ability to freeze time for 30 seconds, but questions the watch's origins and how it ended up in his possession.

 Athreya, upset with the fact that he lost 26 years of his life and has become a paraplegic, obsesses over the watch and wishes to go back in time to relive his lost youth.
 Mithran issues an advertisement offering INR 5 crores (50 million) as a reward for the lost watch.
-This advertisement is discovered by Mani's friend Saravanan on a newspaper.
-Mani deduces that the creator of the advertisement is aware of the powers of the watch.
-In order to figure out the truth, Mani uses the original to make an identical copy and along with his friend Saravanan, goes to the provided address.
+This advertisement is discovered on a newspaper by Mani's friend Saravanan.
+Mani deduces that the ad creator is aware of the watch's powers.
+To find out the truth, Mani uses the original to make an identical copy and, along with Saravanan, goes to the provided address.